 Carrageen Seaweed Cough and Cold Syrup

-I’ve always loved the taste of Carrageen seaweed- so comforting and soothing.
-Which, is just what you need when you’re under the weather.
+I’ve always loved the taste of Carrageen seaweed, I find it so comforting and soothing, which is just what you need when you’re feeling under the weather – a nourishing, easily digestible, tasty food or drink.
 Maybe it’s the 14% Irish in me (see note below), or maybe it’s just that carrageen is delicious and good for you.

 Coughs and colds can be an inevitable part of the winter (or any time of year in fact), and it is a time to be gentle with yourself (as gentle as the cooked texture of carrageen even) and get a kick-ass remedy that helps you slip through the day more easily.